+The Veterinary Practice Bill was introduced in the other place on 29 October 2003.
+I seek leave to have the second reading speech incorporated in Hansard.

+Leave granted.

-The matters addressed in this bill have arisen primarily from a competition policy review of the Veterinary Surgeons Act 1986.
+The matters addressed in this bill have arisen primarily from a Competition Policy Review of the Veterinary Surgeons Act 1986.

 This review assessed whether the current Act provides net public benefits and whether the identified net public benefits could be achieved in different ways that do not restrict competition.

-Although the competition policy review group found that some provisions of the Veterinary Surgeons Act 1986 generate public benefits, it recommended that the net public benefits could be significantly increased by implementing some reforms to the Act.
+Although the Competition Policy review group found that some provisions of the Veterinary Surgeons Act 1986 generate public benefits, it recommended that the net public benefits could be significantly increased by implementing some reforms to the Act.

 Consistent with these findings, the objectives of the Veterinary Practice Bill 2003 place significant emphasis on promoting the welfare of animals.

-The bill has other objectives.
-It ensures that consumers of veterinary services are well informed as to the competencies required of veterinary practitioners.
+The bill also has other objectives.

+The bill ensures that consumers of veterinary services are well informed as to the competencies required of veterinary practitioners.

 It also ensures that acceptable standards are required to be met by veterinary practitioners in order to meet public interest as well as national and international trade requirements; and it also provides public health protection through compliance with other legislative controls including the possession and use of veterinary chemicals, including stock medicines.

-I will now deal with some of the proposed reforms within the bill.
+I would like to now deal with some of the proposed reforms within the bill.

 First, the Act will be renamed the Veterinary Practice Act and the Veterinary Surgeons Board will be renamed the Veterinary Practitioners Board.
 These changes better reflect the purposes of the Act in regulating certain practices of veterinary science in the public interest.

-The Veterinary Practitioners Board will continue to regulate the registration of veterinary practitioners in New South Wales.
-Having been in operation since 1923, the board has seen many changes.
-However, it remains focused on maintaining registration requirements that ensure the provision of high standard veterinary services to the New South Wales public.
-As at 30 June 2002 this meant overseeing the registration of 2,527 veterinary practitioners in New South Wales, 106 of whom were honorary and 214 of whom were provisional registrants from universities.
+The Veterinary Practitioners Board will continue to regulate the registration of veterinary practitioners in NSW.
+Having been in operation since 1923, the Board has seen many changes, however, it remains focused on maintaining registration requirements that ensure the provision of high standard veterinary services to the NSW public.
+As at 30 June 2002, this meant overseeing the registration of 2527 veterinary practitioners in NSW, 106 of whom were honorary, and 214 of whom were provisional registrants from universities.

-Membership of the board will increase from six to eight with the addition of two community representatives.
-These additional representatives will ensure that community expectations in areas such as animal welfare are considered in board deliberations.
-To further enhance the accountability of the board to its registered members and the public, the board will be required to hold an annual general meeting at which the board's budget and certain payments to board members will be able to be debated.
-In relation to the registration of veterinary practitioners changes are proposed that will maintain appropriate professional standards, while at the same time ensuring that no unnecessary impediments are imposed on new entrants to the profession.
-The existing "good character test" will be supplemented with provisions that will allow practitioners to be precluded from being registered if they have committed criminal offences in respect of other key legislation such as the Prevention of Cruelty to Animals Act 1979, the Stock Medicines Act 1989 and the Poisons and Therapeutic Goods Act 1966.
+Membership of the Board will increase from six to eight with the addition of two community representatives.
+These additional representatives will ensure that community expectations in areas such as animal welfare are considered in Board deliberations.

+To further enhance the accountability of the Board to its registered members and the public, the Board will be required to hold an Annual General Meeting at which the Board's budget and certain payments to Board members will be able to be debated.

+In relation to the registration of veterinary practitioners, changes are proposed that will maintain appropriate professional standards, while at the same time ensuring that no unnecessary impediments are imposed on new entrants to the profession.

+The existing "good character test" will be supplemented with provisions that will allow practitioners to be precluded from being registered if they have committed criminal offences in respect of other key legislation, such as the Prevention of Cruelty to Animals Act 1979, the Stock Medicines Act 1989 and the Poisons and Therapeutic Goods Act 1966.